droonga/droonga.org/tutorial/plugin-development/input-output/index.md

 The plugin we have created do nothing so far.
 Let's get the plugin to do some interesting.

-Firse of all, trap `search` request and log it.
+First of all, trap `search` request and log it.
 Update the plugin like below:

 lib/droonga/plugin/input_adapter/example.rb: